Someone Picking Their Phone Over You Feels Personal Because It Is

 Is it okay to ask someone to put their phone away?

-“Nobody wants to be labelled as the difficult one or the moany one, and this might get in the way of pointing out someone else’s phubbing habit,” agrees Georgina Sturmer, MBACP, an online counselor based in the U.K. “This could be even more difficult if you have people-pleasing tendencies, or if you worry about being disliked or causing embarrassment.”
+“Nobody wants to be labelled as the ‘difficult one’ or the ‘moany one’, and this might get in the way of pointing out someone else’s phubbing habit,” agrees counsellor Georgina Sturmer, MBACP.
+“This could be even more difficult if you have ‘people-pleasing’ tendencies, or if you worry about being disliked or causing embarrassment.”

-Really, though, I think what it largely comes down to is Dr. Talbot’s third theory — that of phubbing being seen as socially acceptable.
-Because asking someone not to phub, in 2023, feels like a naive, antiquated ask; and — while it really shouldn’t — it feels weirdly uncool.
-In Speak to Me, the character Susan muses: "He is always the latest him, whilst I remain the same old me.
-I’m like a figure from a historical novel."
+Really, though, I think what it largely comes down to is Talbot’s third theory – that of phubbing being seen as socially acceptable.
+Because asking someone not to phub, in 2023, feels like a naive, antiquated ask; and – while it really shouldn’t – it feels weirdly uncool.
+In Speak to Me, Susan muses: ‘He is always the latest him, whilst I remain the same old me.
+I’m like a figure from a historical novel’.
 Who wants to feel out-of-date?

 AdvertisementADVERTISEMENT